Earth-Hominid/redux-fundamentals/chapters/Chapter-03.md

 The counter component is a 'dumb' component.
 It does not contain any business logic.

-It only specifies how the current application state transforms into renerable output and how the callbacks, passed via props are bound to the even handlers.
+It only specifies how the current application state transforms into renderable output and how the callbacks, passed via props are bound to the even handlers.

 ```js
 const Counter = ({ value, onIncrement, onDecrement }) => (